IanNoble-Visium/-TRUCONTEXT-DEMO/README.md

 1. **Manage Datasets**: Click "Manage Datasets" to open the data management drawer
 2. **Upload or Load**: Either upload a new JSON file or load a saved dataset
 3. **Automatic Processing**: System validates and imports data into visualization
+4. **Configure Background Video**: Select ambient video and adjust opacity for enhanced analysis
-4. **Save Dataset**: Optionally save your current dataset to the database for future use
+5. **Save Dataset**: Optionally save your current dataset to the database for future use
-5. **Multi-View Visualization**: Choose from 6 different visualization modes
+6. **Multi-View Visualization**: Choose from 6 different visualization modes
-6. **Data Exploration**: Use appropriate view for your analysis needs
+7. **Data Exploration**: Use appropriate view for your analysis needs
-7. **Interactive Analysis**: Click, filter, sort, and explore your data
+8. **Interactive Analysis**: Click, filter, sort, and explore your data

 ### Dataset Management Workflow
 1. **Upload New Data**: Use "Upload JSON" tab to import new datasets from files